ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 #### 3.3.5 Expiration Time

-The Expiration Time (`exp`) claim SHALL hold a timestamp in the NumericDate format (as specified in [RFC 8392](https://tools.ietf.org/html/rfc8392) section 2) indicating for how long this particular signature over the Payload SHALL be considered valid, after which a Verifier MUST reject the Payload as expired.
+The Expiration Time (`exp`) claim MUST hold a timestamp in the NumericDate format (as specified in [RFC 8392](https://tools.ietf.org/html/rfc8392) section 2) indicating for how long this particular signature over the Payload MUST be considered valid, after which a Verifier MUST reject the Payload as expired.
 The purpose of the expiry parameter is to force a limit of the validity period of the health certificate.
 The Claim Key 4 is used to identify this claim.

 The Expiration Time MUST not exceed the validity period of the DSC.

 #### 3.3.6 Issued At

-The Issued At (`iat`) claim SHALL hold a timestamp in the NumericDate format (as specified in [RFC 8392](https://tools.ietf.org/html/rfc8392) section 2) indicating the time when the health certificate was created.
+The Issued At (`iat`) claim MUST hold a timestamp in the NumericDate format (as specified in [RFC 8392](https://tools.ietf.org/html/rfc8392) section 2) indicating the time when the health certificate was created.

 The Issued At field MUST not predate the validity period of the DSC.